 Preheat: Preheat griddle to manufacturer’s instructions.
 Or warm a skillet over medium heat.
 Lightly grease before using.

-Make batter: Whisk together the flour, baking powder, baking soda, sugar, salt and chia seeds in medium mixing bowl, give a good stir to combine and distribute the seeds.
+Make batter: Whisk together the flour, baking powder, sugar, salt and chia seeds in medium mixing bowl, give a good stir to combine and distribute the seeds.
 Pour in the buttermilk, vanilla, and lemon zest, mix well.